letsencrypt/website/content/en/privacy.md

 ## What rights do European Economic Area relying parties, subscribers, and visitors have under GDPR, and how can I exercise them?

 We process personal data as described in this policy.
 We rely on your consent to send emails.
-When we collect IP address, we process that data based on contractual necessity of being able to demonstrate that the service performs as expected.
+When we collect IP addresses, we process that data based on contractual necessity of being able to demonstrate that the service performs as expected.
 Please note that we may be unable to delete information, including IP addresses, as this information is necessary for others to rely on in determining the trustworthiness of our certificates.
 In some cases, we may process personal data pursuant to legal obligation or to protect your vital interests or those of another person.

 Individuals located in the European Economic Area (EEA) have certain rights in respect to their personal information, including the right to access, correct, or delete personal data we process through your use of the site.
 If you're a relying party, subscriber, or visitor based in the EEA, you can: